shamratPG/demo-bank-website/README.md

 # demo-bank-website
-This is a practice project for a demo bank.

-##Use this id & password to see the full features of this site 'shamratpg@gmail.com': 'beautifulcow876'
+## Use this id & password to see the full features of this site 'shamratpg@gmail.com': 'beautifulcow876'

 ## Table of contents